gray rectangle with angle

 Listen now

 The Department of Transportation (DOT) motor carrier safety rating is very important for carriers.
-Achieving a satisfactory rating means safety standards are being followed, giving shippers and brokers more confidence they can be trusted with loads.
-Anything less than satisfactory, and you may find yourself struggling to book your next haul.
-Find out more about the different motor carrier rating categories, how scores are determined, and how to improve your MC safety rating.
+Achieving a satisfactory rating means you are following, giving shippers and brokers the confidence they need to trust you with loads.
+A DOT safety rating less than satisfactory means you might struggle to book your next haul.
+Find out more about the different motor carrier safety rating categories, how scores are determined, and how to improve your MC safety rating.

 What Is a Motor Carrier Safety Rating?